Deep Learning for Time Series Anomaly Detection: A Survey

 GRU was proposed by \citet{cho2014properties} in 2014, similar to LSTM but incorporating a more straightforward structure that leads to less computing time (see Fig. \ref{fig:rnn:gru}).
 Both LSTM and GRU use gated architectures to control information flow.
 However, GRU has gating units that inflate the information flow inside the unit without having any separate memory unit, unlike LSTM \citep{dey2017gate}.
 There is no output gate but an update gate and a reset gate.
 Fig. \ref{fig:rnn:gru} shows the GRU cell that integrates the new input with the previous memory using its reset gate.
 The update gate defines how much of the last memory to keep \citep{gulli2017deep}.
 The issue is that LSTMs and GRUs are limited in learning complex seasonal patterns in multi-seasonal time series.
 As more hidden layers are stacked and the backpropagation distance (through time) is increased, accuracy can be improved.
 However, training may be costly.
-In this regard, AD-LTI \citep{wu2020developing} is suggested.
-It is a forecasting model that integrates a GRU network using a time series decomposition method called Prophet \citep{taylor2018forecasting}, to enable robust learning on seasonal time series data without labels.
-By conducting time series decomposition before running the prediction model, the seasonal features of input data are explicitly fed into a GRU network.
-During inference, time series in addition to its seasonality characteristics (such as weekly and daily terms) are given to the model.
-Furthermore, since projections are based on previous data, which may contain anomalous points, they may not be reliable.In order to estimate the likelihood of anomalies, a new metric called Local Trend Inconsistency (LTI) is proposed.
-By weighing the prediction made based on a frame at the recent time point with its probability of being normal, LTI overcomes the issue that there might be anomalous frames in history.